Thunderforge/OpenJK/README.md

 **macOS Instructions**

-If you have the Mac App Store Version of Jedi Academy, follow these steps to get OpenJK runnning under macOS:
+Follow these steps to get OpenJK runnning under macOS:

 1. Install [Homebrew](http://brew.sh/) if you don't have it.
-2. Open the Terminal app, and enter the command `brew install sdl2`.
+1. Open the Terminal app, and enter the command `brew install sdl2`.
+1. Navigate to your Jedi Academy installation
+   - Mac App Store and GOG.com: `/Applications/Star Wars Jedi Knight: Jedi Academy.app`
+   - Steam: `~/Library/Application Support/Steam/SteamApps/common/Jedi Academy/SWJKJA.app`
+1. Right-click on the app and choose "Show Package Contents"; this will open a new window
+1. Open the `Contents` folder
-3. Extract the contents of the OpenJK DMG ([Download the latest build](http://builds.openjk.org)) into the game directory `/Applications/Star Wars Jedi Knight: Jedi Academy.app/Contents/`
+1. Extract the files included on the OpenJK DMG ([Download the latest build](http://builds.openjk.org)) into the `Contents` directory from the previous step
-4. Run `OpenJK.app` or `OpenJK SP.app`
+1. Run `OpenJK.app` or `OpenJK SP.app`

-5. Savegames, Config Files and Log Files are stored in `/Users/<USER>/Library/Application Support/OpenJK/`
+Savegames, Config Files and Log Files are stored in `/Users/<USER>/Library/Application Support/OpenJK/`

 ## For Developers